 - We are seeking resources in all subjects in the library in the Munji, Uzbeki and Nooristani languages.

 DDL will concentrate on raising the quality of the existing collection by weeding inaccurate, irrelevant, low-quality or non-functional resources from the library, according to the DDL Weeding Guidelines.

 All collection development work is subject to the DDL Collection Policy.

 (See also, DDL Resource Quality Checklist)

 Resources in DDL are openly licensed teaching, learning, and research resources that reside in the public domain or have been released under a license that permits their free use, reuse, modification, and sharing with others.
 Digital openly licensed resources can include complete online courses, modular digital textbooks as well as more granular resources such as images, videos, and assessment items.
 Although open resources are freely accessible, all resources in DDL will follow best practice and give attribution to the resource author and/or institution.

 Support DDL Priorities

-Resources in DDL support the priorities that are established by DDL’s leadership and by the DDL Advisors Council each year, in addition to specific areas of priority determined by DDL projects, such as the Kankor Examination preparation project (June 2016 - June 2017).
+Resources in DDL support the priorities that are established by DDL’s leadership and by the DDL Advisors Council each year, in addition to specific areas of priority determined by DDL projects.

 Reliable and Relevant